 By default, Apache Derby® 10.14 database is installed together with EF Portal Professional.
-However, we don't recommend using Apache Derby® in a production installation.

 Apache Derby® isn't supported for EF Portal Enterprise installations.
 We recommend that you use an external JDBC-compliant relational database management system (RDBMS).
 Because EF Portal Enterprise is part of a high availability solution, the RDBMS that you choose to use must have its own high availability strategy.
 We recommend that you configure the external RDBMS on a different node or nodes than the EF Portal servers.
 If possible, we also recommend that you configure it to be fault tolerant.